Representative Democracy: A Slippery Hold on Freedom

 It's time to recognize the flaws of representative democracy:

-Systemic Failures in Represantative Democracy:
+Systemic Failures Typical in Represantative Democracy:

-[CRITICAL FAILURE] Issue Agglomeration: To vote on any issue, a voter is forced to approve or disapprove a candidate's platform decisions on all issues simultaneously.
+Issue Agglomeration: To vote on any issue, a voter is forced to approve or disapprove a candidate's platform decisions on all issues simultaneously.
 This frustrates the ability for voters to guide Government policy in these ways:

 It prevents voters from sending a clear message about which issues matter most to them.
 Rather this intent is lead to speculation.
 It's never clear which policy position of perhaps a hundred in the platform guided a voter's decision to vote for that candidate-platform, and it's left open to speculation.
 For example, a politician may think they received a vote due to their position on taxation, but actually it was due to their position on war.